-The chart above shows historical trends since 2007 for the market and actuarial value of assets compared to the actuarial liability.
+The chart above shows historical trends since 2008 for the market and actuarial value of assets compared to the actuarial liability.
 The actuarial asset value reflects the market value plus one-fifth of the aggregate investment earnings above or below the expected return.
 We also show the progress of the Retirement System's funded ratios (ratio of actuarial assets over actuarial liabilities) provided along the top of each bar.
-The System had its highest funded percentage during this decade (91%) on July 1, 2007.
+The System had its highest funded percentage during this decade (88%) on July 1, 2008.
 After the impact of the market decline in 2008, the System experienced marked lower funded ratios.
 The deferred investment losses are partially recognized and further offset by investment gains resulting in the actuarial assets being almost equal to the market assets in 2014.
-Since then the actuarial value of assets has been higher than the market value of assets as there are deferred losses that will be recognized over the next few years.
 The increase in liability as of July 1, 2012 was mainly due to the change to the Entry Age Normal Cost funding method.
-In 2016 the funded ratio declined due to the decrease in the regular interest rate assumption along with experience losses.
+In 2017 the funded ratio increased due to experience gains and favorable asset returns.